tombrereton/umami-azure/README.md

 ## Password and Hash Salt

-This will prompt you enter a few parameters.
-Keep note of the password you set (securely) so you can login to the database directly.
+The command will prompt you to enter a few parameters.
+I recommend storing the `databasePassword` and `hashSalt` somewhere secure so that you can login to the database directly.
+Note that you do *not* need to record either to login to Umami.
 The sqlserver username is set to `umami`, if you need to change it, edit the `mysql.bicep` file.

 A [hash salt](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/) is used when hashing passwords, to make it more secure.
 Note that passwords are hashed and NOT stored as plain text in the database.

-You can use any random string for the password and hash salt but you can also use the following: https://bitwarden.com/password-generator/
+You can use any random string for the password and hash salt but you can also use the following:

+https://bitwarden.com/password-generator/

 # Different Location

-You can change the location in the `az deployment` command to somewhere closer.
+You can change the `--location` in the `az deployment` command to somewhere closer.
 Run the following command and use one of the values from the `Name` column.

 ```sh